310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 Well… I suppose I must regretfully agree to that.

 However, I cannot completely trust him.
-He hides his true self with his frivolous nature.
+He hides his sincerity within his frivolous nature.

 He is not a bad person… And since that is the case, then he should simply face people as he is without flimsily hiding his true nature.

 There is no need for him to think of virtue as something shameful…

-Yet he continues to keep things vague by hiding his sincerity with frivolous talk, and waving away any serious conversation.
+Yet he continues to keep matters vague by hiding his sincerity with frivolous talk, and waving away any serious conversation.

 *That* is what I simply cannot accept about him.
 {% endbubble %}